-- The clearing of land to be used for tobacco farming as well as the curing of tobacco contributes greatly to the destruction of forests throughout the world. - Curing of tobacco leaves is done through one of three methods - flue, fire, and air.
-The air curing process is the only one of the three processes that does not use wood for burning.12 - The flue method is the most prevalent tobacco curing process.
+- The clearing of land to be used for tobacco farming as well as the curing of tobacco contributes greatly to the destruction of forests throughout the world.
+Approximately 600 million trees are cut down each year to facilitate activities such as planting, harvesting, and curing in the tobacco industry.15 - Curing of tobacco leaves is done through one of three methods - flue, fire, and air.
+The air curing process is the only one of the three processes that does not use wood for burning.17 - The flue method is the most prevalent tobacco curing process.
 In this process, if wood rather than coal is used to create the heat for curing, devastation to the land and severe deforestation can result. - Once the forests are cleared and the resources depleted, the domino effect of ecological destruction occurs.